SecAI-Lab/secai-lab.github.io/_pages/home.md

 Please contact me here: kevin.koo@g.skku.edu
 <br>
-Note that we are not considering any student who is (physically) abroad because COVID-19 makes the Korean Consulate postpone issuing a visa.
+<font color=red>Note that we are not considering any student who is (physically) abroad
+because COVID-19 makes the Korean Consulate postpone issuing a visa.
-We will lift this constraint once things come back to normal.
+We will lift this constraint once things come back to normal.</font>

 <!--
 <figure class="fourth">